7 key considerations when constructing tall buildings

 #1.
 Assessment of the Site and Compliance with Regulations

-The key to a successful construction work is knowledge of the local compliance requirements and geological realities of your building location, and taking them into account.
+The key to successful construction work is knowledge of the local compliance requirements and geological realities of your building location, and taking them into account.
 When it comes to tall buildings, height restrictions, city design preferences, and other requirements, such as LEED compliance, should be double-checked to ensure compliance.

 In terms of geology, you must collect survey data (e.g., soil stress-strain, groundwater dynamics, etc.) on the area’s ability to withstand the loads on highrise buildings.